~ No Limits adopts live chat software to connect with the connected generation ~

 “To ensure the chat deployment worked as smoothly as possible, we worked with Parker Software to get training on WhosOn and its features,” says Jess.
 “This helped us to get accustomed to the chat before we launched it as a communication channel, as well as ramping up excitement for launch.

 “We wanted the channel to slide into our organisation seamlessly.
-As part of that, Parker Software provided us with a custom chat window that matched the look and feel of our site.
+As part of that, Parker Software provided us with a custom chat window to match our site.
 For the chat to be a success, it had to be an option that young people could trust.
 A branded chat window helps add a level of authenticity, so that users know they’re chatting in a safe place.

 “From a more operational perspective, we wanted the software to be as useful to our employees as possible.
-So, we also worked with Parker Software to get custom reporting on our chat sessions — allowing us to tag and categorise conversations based on the user’s query.
+So, we also worked with Parker Software to get custom reporting on our chat sessions.
+This allowed us to tag and categorise conversations based on the user’s query.

 “We now have a secure, installable live chat solution that fits our needs perfectly.
 And, more importantly, it also fits the needs of the young people we’re committed to helping.”